SPAROntologies/sparontologies.github.io/README.md

 In order to facilitate the creation of all these other files starting from the master `.owl` file, some Python scripts have been made available at https://github.com/SPAROntologies/spar-script.
 In particular:

 * `gerfo.py` allows one to create the various formats (i.e. RDF/XML, Turtle, N-triples, and JSON-LD) for the input ontology (that must be stored in one of these formats as well);
-* `sl.py` allows one to create the natural language HTML documentation by using [LODE](http://www.essepuntato.it/lode) – it is necessary to be connected to the Internet, and the directory `imports` (available at https://github.com/sparontologies/spar-script/tree/master/imports) must be first be copied into the directory `docs`.  {** Silvio: Is the revised text of the previous sentence correct.
-See line 88 re the directory 'docs'.
-Please clarify or correct. **}
+* `sl.py` allows one to create the natural language HTML documentation by using [LODE](http://www.essepuntato.it/lode) – it is necessary to be connected to the Internet, the ontology must be already available on the Web, and the directory `imports` (available at https://github.com/sparontologies/spar-script/tree/master/imports) must be first be copied into the directory `docs`.

 Note that the rest of the repository can be organised as preferred.
-The important thing is that it contains the `README.md` file within the `docs` directory as indicated above.
+The important thing is that it contains the `README.md` and the `docs` directory in the master root of the repository, as indicated above.
 For an example of the mandatory organisation of the repository, please see one of the existing SPAR Ontologies repositories, e.g. the [one for CiTO](https://github.com/sparontologies/cito/).

 ## Website guidelines